RoboTeamTwente/roboteam_ai/wiki/Robot.md

 # Robot #

 ## General ##
-The structure that represents a robot, it represents the type of robot, the team it's on, and some constants.
+The structure that represents a robot, it represents the team it's on, and some constants.
 POD.

 ## Team ##
 The enum Team in [team.hpp](https://github.com/RoboTeamTwente/roboteam_ai/blob/development/include/roboteam_ai/world_new/Team.hpp) is fairly simple.
 A robot is either `us`, meaning it belongs to us, `them`, meaning it belongs to them or `both`, which is invalid.